 Two separate cautionable offences in close proximity.
 It has never happened to me that I have to show a player two yellow cars plus a red card within seconds.
 How about you?

 The only situation I remember is with Turkish referee Cüneyt Çakır, but that is a while ago.
-During the Uefa Champions League game between there is a similar one with referee Felix Brych.
+During the Uefa Champions League game between Ajax and Real in 2018-2019 there is a similar one with referee Felix Brych.
 Real Madrid player Nacho has the “honour” of receiving two yellows in one minute.
+One season later: Brych experienced a similar situation again in the game between Napoli vs Barcelona.

-Have a look at the video and keep in mind: how does the referee handle it?
+Have a look at both videos and keep in mind: how does the referee handle it?
 Below I’ll share my take-aways from this including an explanation about the laws that apply.

 Recognize situations yourself